Creating a comfortable space for cats who are sensitive to humidity

 To maintain a proper indoor environment

-・Ventilate the room frequently
+・Ventilate frequently

 Move the bed to a cooler place

 Choose a place with good ventilation and shade to place your bed.
-The key point is to make sure that it is not directly exposed to the air conditioner's wind.
+The key point is to make sure that it is not directly exposed to the air conditioner's breeze.
 If your body gets too cold, you will get sick.

 Use an air conditioner or dehumidifier

-Place a dehumidifier
+・Place a dehumidifier

 Beware of your cat's silent signs